KukumavMozolo/zsh_codex/README.md

 ## What is it?

 This is a ZSH plugin that enables you to use starcoder in the command line.
-No internet connection required
+No internet connection required.
+Tested with linux only though.

 ## How do I install it?
 ### Manual Installation